 Definition of go to

 1 archaic —used interjectionally as an exhortation and they said one to another, go to, let us make brick — Genesis 11:3 (King James Version)

 when the sales representative refused to help us, we went to the store manager

-First Known Use of GO TO
+First Known Use of go to

-Seen & Heard
+Seen and Heard

 What made you want to look up go to?
 Please tell us where you read or heard it (including the quote, if possible).